top of page

 (The National Association of Teachers of Religious Education (NATRE)

-The principal aim of RE is to engage students in systematic enquiry into significant questions which religion and worldviews address in local, national and global contexts, enabling them to develop their ideas, values and identities with Integrity, Determination and Ambition in order to achieve Excellence.
-Pupils learn to evaluate wisdom from different sources, so that they can develop the understanding and strong critical thinking skills needed to appreciate and appraise varied responses to these questions.
+The principal aim of RE is to engage students in systematic enquiry into significant questions addressed by religions and worldviews in local, national, and global contexts.
+This enables students to develop their own ideas, values, and identities with Integrity, Determination, and Ambition, in order to achieve Excellence.
+Pupils learn to evaluate wisdom from a variety of sources, helping them to develop the understanding and critical thinking skills necessary to appreciate and assess diverse responses to these questions.

-RE is taught under the Enfield agreed syllabus for Religious Education across all key stages.
-We operate on a spiral curriculum and have a vast array of cross curricular links with subjects such as English, science, geography and history.
-Much of what we study complements and enhances the curriculum studied in these subject areas and vice versa.
+RE is taught in accordance with the Enfield Agreed Syllabus for Religious Education across all key stages.
+We operate a spiral curriculum and foster a wide range of cross-curricular links with subjects such as English, science, geography, and history.
+Much of what we study complements and enhances the curriculum in these subject areas, and vice versa.

 Key Stage 3 (Years 7-9)

-By the end of Key Stage 3 pupils will be able to use a range of increasingly complex religious, moral and philosophical vocabulary to demonstrate the ability to understand and explain a range of religious and worldviews, recognising their local, national and global context.
+By the end of Key Stage 3, pupils will be able to use a range of increasingly complex religious, moral, and philosophical vocabulary to demonstrate their ability to understand and explain a variety of religious and non-religious worldviews, recognising their local, national, and global contexts.

-They will be able to use this knowledge to analyse and synthesise personal and critical responses to a range of different issues in order to form coherent, well-argued conclusions.
-They will be able to challenge arguments about the meaning of religion and spirituality and suggest answers relating to the search for truth.
+They will be able to use this knowledge to analyse and synthesise personal and critical responses to a range of issues, forming coherent and well-argued conclusions.
+Pupils will also be able to critically challenge arguments about the meaning of religion and spirituality and suggest thoughtful answers related to the search for truth.

 Key Stage 4 (Years 10 -11)